 For example, there are new MPH competencies that all schools will have to adopt within the next two years.
 The competencies traditionally were within each field, so epidemiology had its foundational competencies and social behavioral health had its foundational competencies, and so on.
 Now, many of the competencies are not defined by those traditional fields.
 Instead they’re under topics such as communication and systems thinking and leadership.
 It’s much more integrative.

 The second is that we need to look more in-depth at policy, because policies can be effective in changing public health norms and practices.
 It’s interesting how policy can help population health, but it also might contribute to health inequities.

-What are the greatest public health challenges facing today’s MPH graduates?
+What are the greatest public health challenges facing today’s online MPH graduates?

 MPH graduates are going to have to learn to work not only within the traditional fields of public health, but also cross over to other public health related professions, such as nursing and social work.
 They are going to have to understand those fields and how they can implement their skills and strategies.
 There’s much more of a team basis which, again, we’ve been doing it that way for years, but now it’s really starting to show up in the curriculum and training, too.

 What is the value of an MPH in today’s public health marketplace?